About Us

 Our Mission

-The mission of the Future Gen Cancer Scholars Program is to inspire Latinx, Black, Native American, and Indigenous Students of Color to enter careers in cancer treatment and research.
+The mission of the Future Gen Cancer Scholars Program is to inspire public high school students to enter careers in cancer treatment and research.

 Ability & Utilization